MonJ0J/API-Take-Home/README.md

 This script fetches company ticker information from the SEC (Securities and Exchange Commission) and groups companies based on their state of incorporation.

+## Time Invested
+40-50 minutes in three seatings.
+I am in a Srping break trip and it hasn't been easy to work on it.
+It works almost completely.

 ## Features

 - Fetches company ticker information from the SEC's public JSON file.